Duality, Polite Water-filling, and Optimization for MIMO B-MAC Interference Networks and iTree Networks: Introduction

 The rest of the paper is organized as follows.
 Section \ref{sec:System Model} defines the achievable rate region and summarizes the preliminaries.
 Section \ref{sec:Main-Results} presents the theoretical results on the duality and polite water-filling.
-As an example, polite water-filling is applied to weighted sum-rate maximization in Section \ref{sec:Near optimal scheme}, where iTree networks is introduced for optimality analysis.
+As an application, polite water-filling is applied to weighted sum-rate maximization in Section \ref{sec:Near optimal scheme}, where iTree networks is introduced for the optimality analysis.
 The performance of the algorithms is verified by simulation in Section \ref{sec:Simulation-Results}.
-The results of this paper provides a stepping stone for solving more general problems, such as the optimization of Han-Kobayashi transmission scheme and cognitive radios, distributed optimization, and analysis of iTree Networks.
+The results of the paper provides insight into more general problems.
 They are discussed in Section \ref{sec:Conclusion} along with the conclusions.